Moving Boxes

 Shingles/ Clapboards, plywood, trim board, card board boxes, house paint

-I couldn’t tell you why we lived this way other than because we could, or that my mom loves old houses and my dad loves to complain about fixing them.
-What I do know for sure, which may be obvious, is that living out of boxes has made me who I am today.
 I remember hearing my mom say to herself on more than one occasion “god I hope we didn’t fuck you kids up”.
 Everytime it broke my heart, but that’s exactly what other mothers and teachers told her she was doing.
-They were all so convinced that their own perception of a home was the only healthy one.
+They were all so convinced that their own perception of a home, a single home, was the only healthy one.